 - An example of scholarly work such as one complete research paper of at least 15 pages (not including bibliography) written in the last five years.
 For those applicants completing the S.T.B. at Mundelein Seminary, this requirement is fulfilled by the three S.T.B.
 Research papers already submitted and in the student’s file.

 - Language competency must be demonstrated before final acceptance into the program.
-Competency is demonstrated by passing the USML language examinations (with a score of 86% / B or better) in Latin and one other research language (Biblical Hebrew, classical or koine Greek, French, German, Italian, or Spanish).
+Competency is demonstrated by passing the USML language examinations (with a minimum score of 86% / B) in Latin and one other research language (biblical Hebrew, classical or koine Greek, French, German, Italian, or Spanish).
 These exams are administered at the University twice a year.
-See the calendar on the back cover of the Bulletin for the scheduled dates.
+See the calendar for the scheduled dates.
 Aspirants to the S.T.L. program are encouraged to sit for the exams before submitting an application.
 Samples of the language exams may be requested from the Registrar.